markuadoc/markua-spec/README.md

 Markua evolved at Leanpub, and is being developed as an open specification by Peter Armstrong.
-Anyone is free to implement any version of the Markua spec or of the LFM spec.
+Anyone is free to implement any version of the Markua spec or of the Leanpub Flavoured Markdown spec.

 # For Leanpub Authors